centreon/centreon-archived/doc/fr/api/clapi/objects/broker_cfg.rst

 The I/O ID is used for identifying the object to delete.

-Setintput, Setoutput, Setlogger and Setcorrelation
+Setintput, Setoutput and Setlogger
 ------------------------------------------------------------

 In order to set parameters of an I/O object, use one of the following commands:
  - **SETINPUT**
  - **SETOUTPUT**
  - **SETLOGGER**
- - **SETCORRELATION**

 Example::

-   [root@centreon ~]# ./centreon -u admin -p centreon -o CENTBROKERCFG -a setcorrelation -v "broker cfg for poller test;1;file;/etc/centreon-broker/correlation.xml"
+   [root@centreon ~]# ./centreon -u admin -p centreon -o CENTBROKERCFG -a setlogger -v "broker cfg for poller test;1;debug;no"

 Arguments are composed of the following columns: